refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/resource/useMenu.md

 If you want to create a multi-level menu, you can take a look at this [`multi-level menu`](/docs/examples/multi-level-menu/multi-level-menu/) example and also [`here`](/docs/guides-and-concepts/multi-level-menu/multi-level-menu/) is the guide.
 :::

-We can override the default sider and show the custom menu we implemented in its place by passing a the custom component to `<Refine>`s `Sider` prop:
+We can override the default sider and show the custom menu we implemented in its place by passing a custom component to `<Refine>`s `Sider` prop:

 ```tsx title="App.tsx"
 import { Refine } from "@pankod/refine-core";